13 Things to Do When Your Dog Dies to Help You Through the Transition

 If your dog has a health condition or is simply getting older, talk with your veterinarian about what changes may occur as time goes on.
 Knowing what to expect can help you prepare for how you'll handle future challenges.

-"Never feel bad asking questions about how your pet will be handled," says Haylee Bergeland, CPDT-KA, RBT, pet health and behavior expert for Daily Paws.
+"Never feel bad asking questions about how your pet will be handled," says Haylee Bergeland, KPA-CTP, CPDT-KA, CBCC-KA.
 "It's your pet, your family member, and you shouldn't hesitate in finding out every detail that you want to know."

 2. Lean on Your Veterinarian